kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/runner/runner-orchestration.md

 | `-validate` | Validate config and exit (no execution) |
 | `-render` | Print resolved config as JSON and exit |

-The `-validate` and `-render` flags can be combined.
-All args are lowercased before parsing.
+The `-validate` and `-render` flags can be combined. `-distributed` and `-external` cannot as they are mutually exclusive, supplying both is rejected.

+Anything the parser doesn't recognize (unknown flags or leftover positional arguments) cause the Runner to log the usage text and exit 1 rather than starting a run.

 ## Thread Model (Local Mode)